moves-rwth/storm/README.md

-For more instructions, check out the documentation found in docs/
+For more instructions, check out the documentation found in [Getting Started](doc/getting-started.md)